JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 ### New Search backend and floating mode

 Another big new feature is the new search.
-It got a huge rework and is now based on an embedded PostgresSQL database, which notably offers huge performance gains, as felt by larger libraries.
-Originally it was planned to use Lucene, but due to limitations encountered, this was switched during the GSOC project.
+It got a huge rework and is now based on an embedded PostgresSQL database, which offers huge performance gains, as felt prominently when working with larger libraries.
+Originally it was planned to use Lucene, but due to limitations encountered, this was switched during the GSoC project.

 As part of this we finally brought back the so called "floating mode" for searches ![alt text](/img/Floating_Mode_Light_Theme.png) and fixed various other UI issues related to the search.